-To make this recipe truly simple just buy a ready-made jar of harissa available at most local grocery stores.
+To make this recipe truly simple just buy a ready-made jar of harissa (like the Harissa Spice Blend that we sell).
 Start with paragraph three below.
 Just coat, chill, and cook!

 2 red chiles (such as Fresno)

 2 tablespoons tomato paste

 4 8-ounce swordfish fillets (about 1 inch thick)

 Heat broiler.
 Broil chiles on a foil-lined baking sheet, turning occasionally, until blackened all over, 6–8 minutes.
 Transfer to a bowl, cover with plastic wrap, and let sit 15 minutes.
 Peel and set aside.

 Toast coriander and cumin seeds in a dry small skillet over medium heat, tossing until fragrant, about 2 minutes.
 Transfer spices to a blender and let cool.
 Add preserved lemon peel, garlic, olive oil, tomato paste, and reserved chiles and blend until smooth.
 Transfer harissa to a small bowl; season with salt and pepper.
 Set ¼ cup harissa aside for serving.